git-pull/website/mentoring/index.rst

 """""""""""""""""

-Checking up on your progress and helping you succeed in wrapping your brain around these concepts is important to me.
+Checking up on your progress and helping you succeed in wrapping your brain around concepts in our courses is important to me.
 You are a student of mine, and that is something that has dignity and esteem to it.

 For the period after a workshop, you can contact me when you hit a road block, and I will respond within one business day, or